 When sunlight hits the semiconductive material, it releases electrons that create a flow of electricity.
 The electricity travels through wires to an inverter and is converted from direct current (DC) electricity to alternating current (AC).
 The electricity enters your home, where it powers your lights, appliances, and other devices.
 Any excess electricity feeds to the electric grid.

-Cost of Solar Power in Maryland
+What is the Cost of Solar Power in Maryland?

 Keep in mind that state, local, and utility credits, grants, and incentives may reduce the price substantially, and a solar array generally pays for itself within seven to 10 years.
 Several other factors can affect the price, including: